Von Kármán vortex streets to the lee of the Canaries

 By Xavier Calbet and Jochen Kerkmann (EUMETSAT)

-The Meteosat-8 image below shows a nice case of Von Kármán vortex streets to the lee of the Canary Islands.
+The Meteosat-8 imagery in Figure 6 shows a nice case of Von Kármán vortex streets to the lee of the Canary Islands.
 In particular, a nice pair of vortices can be seen to the lee of Gran Canaria (see image interpretation).
-In the animation (see link below the image), one can see how the vortices form and how they move away from the islands.
+The animation shows how the vortices form and how they move away from the islands.

-A detailed description of Von Kármán vortices is given in the case study from 4 April 2001.
 Another small Von Kármán vortex can be seen in the upper left part of the image within the large field of stratocumulus clouds.
-This vortex is coming from Madeira Island, where it was formed some hours before by the same process.
-The animation that shows the spectacular flow around Madeira Island is given in the 'see also' section.
+This vortex is coming from Madeira Island, where it was formed some hours before by the same process (Figure 7)

-Other interesting features are the gravity waves (waves that typically form in stratocumulus fields with stable stratification, see also Low-level gravity waves within a layer of Bénard cells) that seem to move in opposite directions: from SW to NE in the lower left part of the image and from NW to SE in the upper part of the image.
+Other interesting features are the gravity waves (waves that typically form in stratocumulus fields with stable stratification, see also Low-level gravity waves within a layer of Bénard cells) that seem to move in opposite directions: from SW to NE in the lower left part of the image and from NW to SE in the upper part of the image (Figure 8).

 Additional content